hathibelagal-dev/instantpolyglot/docs/eng/Vietnamese.md

 Some adjectives can also function as stative verbs:
 - **Tôi mệt.** ('I am tired.')

-The comparative form of adjectives is formed using "hơn" (more):
+The comparative form of adjectives is formed using “hơn” (more):
 - **đẹp hơn** ('more beautiful')

-The superlative form uses "nhất" (most):
+The superlative form uses “nhất” (most):
 - **đẹp nhất** ('most beautiful')

 ### Verbs